AckerlyXu/heima/articles/sql-data-warehouse/what-is-a-data-warehouse-unit-dwu-cdwu.md

 title: What are Data Warehouse Units (DWUs, cDWUs) in Azure SQL Data Warehouse? | Azure
 description: Performance scale out capabilities in Azure SQL Data Warehouse.
 Scale out by adjusting DWUs, cDWUs,or pause and resume compute resources to save costs.
 services: sql-data-warehouse
-documentationcenter: NA
 author: rockboyfor
 manager: digimobile
-editor: ''

-ms.assetid: e13a82b0-abfe-429f-ac3c-f2b6789a70c6
 ms.service: sql-data-warehouse
-ms.devlang: NA
-ms.topic: article
+ms.topic: conceptual
-ms.tgt_pltfrm: NA
-ms.workload: data-services
-ms.custom: manage
+ms.component: implement
-origin.date: 11/10/2017
+origin.date: 04/14/2018
-ms.date: 12/11/2017
+ms.date: 04/25/2018
 ms.author: v-yeche

 ---

 # Data Warehouse Units (DWUs) and compute Data Warehouse Units (cDWUs)
-Explains Data Warehouse Units (DWUs) and compute Data Warehouse Units (cDWUS) for Azure SQL Data Warehouse.
-Include recommendations on choosing the ideal number of data warehouse units, and how to change the number of them.
+Recommendations on choosing the ideal number of data warehouse units (DWUs, cDWUs) to optimize price and performance, and how to change the number of units.

 ## What are Data Warehouse Units?
 With SQL Data Warehouse CPU, memory, and IO are bundled into units of compute scale called Data Warehouse Units (DWUs).
 A DWU represents an abstract, normalized measure of compute resources and performance.
 By changing your service level you alter the number of DWUs that are allocated to the system, which in turn adjusts the performance, and the cost, of your system.